 We look forward to working with you to getting our GW interns to your office and celebrating their new arrival for the 2023 – 2024 internship year.

-If you are planning to continue hosting a student this upcoming year from a prior year placement, please connect back with our GW Alumni team prior to Friday, June 9th.
+If you are planning to continue hosting a student this upcoming year from a prior year placement, please connect back with our GW Alumni team as soon as possible.
 There is a chance that some HR and billing paperwork will need to be reviewed and potentially modified.

 What is it?